Q: How is the Arenus Colic Assurance Program different from other colic programs?

-A: No, this horse colic treatment program is free of charge with the purchase of Arenus products.
+A: Not at all!
+This horse colic treatment program is free of charge with the purchase of Arenus products.

 Q: Can leased horses be enrolled in the CAP?

 A: Yes.
 While the lessee or agent can complete the enrollment form and any claim forms, the owner’s information will be required.
 The owner is ultimately responsible for ensuring the information is correct and the horse meets program requirements.

 Q: If my horse is already on the Assure System can I enroll?

-A: Yes, although you must still follow all initial loading dose protocols and your assigned Wellness Program as laid out in the program requirements.
+A: Yes.
+You must still follow all initial loading dose protocols and your assigned Wellness Program as laid out in the program requirements.

 Q: Can horses residing outside the USA enroll in the CAP?